 Within one month of going on a Keto diet, I developed appendicitis.
 After the appendectomy, the surgeon said the appendicitis was probably caused by a sudden change to a high-fat/ high protein/ low carb diet.
 Wow, Keto is that dangerous…

-At no time did anyone medical say: “Ok you have Peritonitis.
+No one with a medical background said: “Ok you have Peritonitis.
 You lost your friendly bacteria.
-Your gut is really sensitive right now, so eat like a baby, pure food, like what you would eat after a bout of gastroenteritis”.
+Your gut is really sensitive right now, so eat like a baby, pure food, like you would after a bout of gastroenteritis”.

-Really, how removed from medicine, would it have been, to say something like this?
+Really, how hard would it have been, to say something like this?

-Medical professionals are only allowed to offer drugs.
-And we patients are getting a raw deal, when we could have been helped, but they are too restricted in their profession to say anything outside of drugs could be used as medicine.
+Medical professionals are only allowed to cut you up or offer drugs.
+And we as patients are getting a raw deal when we could have been helped with whole-person advice.
+There is a huge gap in their profession.
 What about Food as Medicine?

 “Get some good naturopathic medicine as your gut microbiome will be compromised with all the antibiotics from the operation so your immune system will be “vulnerable”.
 Your body is also getting used to having no appendix which is the storehouse of the master set of your good bugs for your microbiome.
 So your body needs some help.”

-So now I finally found out that the peritonitis was caused by losing the appendix which was the storehouse for the good bugs for my microbiome.
+So the peritonitis was caused by losing the appendix which was the storehouse for the good bugs for my microbiome.

 Correct treatment: Pure – boiled or mashed vege food, and Probiotics.